 Things To Do Outside of Campland on the Bay

 A family interested in using Campland on the Bay as its headquarters for exploration could easily use the centrally located campground to explore the many attractions around it.
-Minutes from the freeway, Campland on the Bay is close to Sea World, Legoland, and The San Diego Zoo that has its awesome safari park where animals roam uncaged.
+Minutes from the freeway, Campland on the Bay is close to Sea World, Legoland, and the San Diego Zoo, which has an awesome safari park where animals roam uncaged.
 There’s the Gaslamp District in Downtown with a unique craft beer scene and boutique restaurants.

 Mission Beach Boardwalk and Belmont Park